justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 The compiler's code generation phase takes a single pass over the transformed Scheme code and outputs C code to the current output port (usually a `.c` file).

-During this phase C code is sometimes returned for later use instead of being output directly.
-For example, when compiling a vector literal or a series of function arguments.
-In this case, the code is returned as a list of strings that separates variable declarations from C code in the "body" of the generated function.
+During this phase C code is sometimes saved for later use instead of being output directly.
+For example, when compiling a vector literal or a series of function arguments, the code is returned as a list of strings that separates variable declarations from C code in the "body" of the generated function.

 The C code is carefully generated so that a Scheme library (`.sld` file) is compiled into a C module.
 Functions and variables exported from the library become C globals in the generated code.